bitjungle/astrohopper/README.md

-# AstroHopper - (f.k.a.
-SkyHopper)
+# MyAstroHopper

 [TOC]

-[AstroHopper](https://artyom-beilis.github.io/astrohopper.html) (formerly known as SkyHopper) is a free and open-source web application developed by [Artyom Beilis](https://github.com/artyom-beilis/skyhopper) that helps to find objects across the night sky.
+`MyAstroHopper` is a customized version of the original [AstroHopper/Skyhopper](https://github.com/artyom-beilis/skyhopper), tailored to meet my personal preferences and needs.
+The original project, created by [Artyom Beilis](https://github.com/artyom-beilis), is a free and open-source web application.
+I do not offer support for this fork and do not provide a deployed version on a web server.
+For usage, please refer to [the deployment of the original project](https://artyom-beilis.github.io/astrohopper.html).

-It does this by allowing an accurate hop from a well-known and easily identifiable star to other fainter stars or DSO by measuring changes in pointing angles of the cell phone using built in gyroscope and gravity sensors.
-It is similar to Digital Setting Circles implemented in a smart phone.
+`MyAstroHopper` is a web application designed to help users locate celestial objects in the night sky.
+It facilitates accurate navigation from a well-known and easily identifiable star to other fainter stars or deep-sky objects (DSOs) by measuring changes in the pointing angles of a smartphone using its built-in gyroscope and gravity sensors.
+This functionality is akin to Digital Setting Circles implemented on a smartphone.

-The smart phone must have gyro and gravity sensors and preferably compass.
+For optimal performance, the smartphone should be equipped with gyroscope, gravity sensors, and preferably a compass.

-AstroHopper is a web-based application that contains a single HTML page with a JavaScript objects database that will continue working even offline as long as it is cached by the browser.
+AstroHopper is a web-based application consisting of a single HTML page with a JavaScript object database.
+It continues to function offline as long as it is cached by the browser.

 ## Operation